thudfactor/thudfactor/src/posts/2024/01/blog-more/index.md

 Even some of the places that _used_ to be quality content ended up getting sold to or [commandeered by](https://www.businessinsider.com/the-hairpin-blog-ai-spam-content-farm-cybersquatting-2024-1?op=1) operators far more interested in advertising revenue than the material people were being attracted to the web site to see.
 Sites that remained content-focused started hiding more and more stuff behind paywalls and registration links. _The Verge_ and _404 Media_ have both recently elected for the latter.

-What search engines were looking for?
+What search engines are looking for?
 Increasingly, it’s just not there to find.

 And now many of us who remain publishing independently are _blocking_ crawlers in an attempt to prevent our work being used to train the artificial intelligences other humans are using to make automatic garbage content at an unimaginable rate.